PackeTsar/freeztp/README.md

 -----------------------------------------
 ##   WHAT IS FREEZTP   ##
 FreeZTP is a dynamic TFTP server built to automatically configure Cisco Catalyst switches upon first boot (Zero-Touch Provisioning).
 FreeZTP does this using the 'AutoInstall' feature built into Cisco IOS and automatically enabled by default.
-FreeZTP configures switches with individual, templatized configurations based upon the unique ID of the switch (usually the serial number).
+FreeZTP configures switches with individual, "templatized" configurations based upon the unique ID of the switch (usually the serial number).

 -----------------------------------------